 What is Issue Management?

-Issue management is the process of monitoring, analysing and prioritising issues through set processes and structures to allow for the successful mitigation or resolution of the issue itself.
+Issue management is the process of monitoring, analysing, and prioritising issues through set processes and structures.
+The ideal outcome of issue management is the successful mitigation or resolution of the issue itself.

 Risk management vs Issue Management